varnishcache/homepage/R1/source/faq/find.rst

 This should work::

-  pkg install varnish
+  pkg install varnish6

 or::

-  cd /usr/ports/www/varnish
+  cd /usr/ports/www/varnish6
   make all install clean

 Where is the bug I opened in 2012?